ChristopherJHart/ChristopherJHart.github.io/_posts/2022-05-28-Creating-A-Simple-Free-Blog-Hugo.md

 christopher@ubuntu-playground:~/GitHub/blog-hugo$ mkdir -p .github/workflows
 ```

-Then, we will create a new file within this directory named `deploy_gh_pages.yaml` with the following contents.
+Then, we will create a new file within the `.github/workflows` directory named `deploy_gh_pages.yaml` with the following contents.

 ```
 ---